 Hip Stabilization Endurance Program

-with foam rolling and static stretching of the adductors, tensor fasciae latae
+The program begins with foam rolling and static stretching of the adductors, tensor fasciae latae and biceps femoris.

 Interested in corrective exercise?
 Find out how you can benefit from the NASM Corrective Exercise Specialization.